 ENFJ males are similar to everyone defined by this personality type.
 However, certain ENFJ character traits may be more prominent in these men than others due to societal expectations or personal roles.

 ENFJ men are often found in positions of leadership.
-They frequently are the head of a department in their chosen career, which can range from teaching to sales to psychiatry.
+They frequently head a department in their chosen career, from teaching to sales to psychiatry.

 Famous People With ENFJ Personalities